ClementTsang/bottom/README.md

 ## Installation

-In all cases you can install the in-development version by cloning and using `cargo build --release`.
-Note this is built and tested with Rust Stable (1.41.0 as of writing).
-You can also get release versions using `cargo install bottom`, or manually building from the [Releases](https://github.com/ClementTsang/bottom/releases) page by downloading and building.
+In all cases you can install the in-development version by cloning from this repo and using `cargo build --release`.
+This is built and tested with Rust Stable (1.41.0 as of writing).

+In addition to the below methods, you can also get release versions using `cargo install bottom`, or manually building from the [Releases](https://github.com/ClementTsang/bottom/releases) page by downloading and building.

 I officially support and test 64-bit variants.
 I will also build and release 32-bit variants for Linux and Windows, but I'm (currently) not testing whether they work.